GreenAlgorithms/green-algorithms-tool/README.md

 git config status.submodulesummary 1
 ```

-When running `git pull`, git automatically fetches from the submodules but does not **update** them, meaning that you can see new commits from the submodule but they are not checked-out yet.
+When running `git pull`, git automatically fetches from the submodules but does not **update** them, meaning that you can see new commits from the submodule, they are checked-out but not included in the current repo tracked changes.
 To do so run:

 ```
 git submodule update